• Home

 St. John the Baptist Catholic Church Record Transcriptions

 Early registers of baptisms, marriages, burials, translated from ecclesiastical Latin from St. John's Baptist Church in Johnsburg, IL.
+Out of Print.
 A surname index is also available.

 Early registers of baptisms, marriages, burials, translated from ecclesiastical Latin from St. John's Baptist Church in Johnsburg, IL.

-• Early Records of St. John the Baptist Catholic Church, Volume III, 1883-1909 (Available for purchase)
+Early Records of St. John the Baptist Catholic Church.
+Vol III:

 Early registers of baptisms, marriages, burials, translated from ecclesiastical Latin from St. John's Baptist Church in Johnsburg, IL.
 104 pp. indexed.